 Faculty members at Elon University are working toward creating the institution’s first non-tenure-track faculty union by the end of fall 2018.

-The goal of the union, faculty members say, would be to provide both fair wages and job security to all non-tenure-track faculty members, as well as push Elon’s administration to be more transparent in regard to salary and promotion decisions.
+The goal of the union, faculty members say, would be to provide both fair wages and job security to all non-tenure-track faculty, as well as push Elon’s administration to be more transparent in regard to salary and promotion decisions.

-The event began with the announcement that Elon Faculty Forward had just filed for its union with the National Labor Relations Board early Thursday morning.
+The event began with the announcement that Elon Faculty Forward had just filed a Representation Petition with the National Labor Relations Board early Thursday morning.
 The announcement was made by Catherine Bush, an assistant professor of biology, who is on the Organizing Committee of the movement.

-Since joining Elon’s faculty in 2012, Bush has constantly found herself limited by what she said was the lack of resources provided to non-tenure-track faculty members such as herself.
+Since joining Elon in 2012, Bush says she has constantly found herself limited by what she said was the lack of resources provided to non-tenure-track faculty members such as herself.
 The "Professional Development and University Awards" section of the Faculty Handbook excludes Bush and other instructors and adjuncts from being able to take part in experiences such as sabbatical leaves, conducting research, participation in professional development and the teaching of multidisciplinary classes.

 These restrictions have kept Bush from feeling like she has been able to fulfill a part of Elon’s mission statement to provide a “rich intellectual community characterized by active student engagement with a faculty dedicated to excellent teaching and scholarly accomplishment.”

-Many students do not know the differences between the titles and address most faculty as “professor.”
-But at the university level, there are ranks based on a position’s level of commitment to teaching, research and service to the institution.
+Many students do not know the differences among academic titles and address most faculty as “professor.”
+But in academia, there are ranks based on a position’s level of commitment to teaching, research and service to an institution.

-Some faculty members are hired at the “assistant professor” rank, indicating a tenure-track appointment where the faculty member will apply for the tenured rank of “associate professor" within four to six years.
+Some faculty members are hired at the “assistant professor” rank, indicating a tenure-track appointment where the faculty member will apply for tenure and the promotion to the rank of “associate professor" within four to six years.
 Tenure is an indefinite academic appointment that can only be terminated under extraordinary circumstances.
-It is meant to provide an institution with invested faculty members with increased academic freedom.
+It is meant to provide an institution with invested faculty members who have increased academic freedom.

 According to the Elon 2017-18 Fact Book created by the Office of Institutional Research & Assessment, in terms of full-time professors, Elon has 201 tenured and 108 faculty tenure-track faculty members.